rseldner/elasticsearch-empty-index-cleanup/README.md

 run the `es_index_empty_index_cleanup.sh` script in the main diagnostic folder (or same directory as `indices_stats.json` where `cat_aliases.txt` in a`cat` subdirectory)

 # Next steps:
+- [X] split into separate DELETEs every ~4000 characters (<4KB) - sometimes creates a DELETE with a single index.  not sure why, but not worth fixing since it still works
+- [X] identify and rule out current write index for data streams.
+Related https://github.com/elastic/elasticsearch/issues/86633
+- [X] generate a list of ILM policies that may need to have `max_age` removed/adjusted and a DELETE phase added
-- [ ] produce a shard count for each grouping
+- [X] produce a shard count for each grouping
   - came up with 3 possible count methods.
-- [ ] split into separate DELETEs every ~4000 characters (<4KB)
+  - [ ] decide on a method.
 - [ ] validate ILM managed indices by checking actual ILM outputs rather than assuming based on an index name's numerical suffix.  though this might not be important.
 Does it matter if an *empty* index is misinterpreted as being ILM managed?
 - [ ] switch to checking alias.json for write indices instead of _cat/aliases as cat APIs are not recommended for programatic parsing.  risk of breaking in the future.
-- [X] identify and rule out current write index for data streams.
-Related https://github.com/elastic/elasticsearch/issues/86633
-- [X] generate a list of ILM policies that may need to have `max_age` removed/adjusted and a DELETE phase added
+This might be slower.
 - [ ] Clean it all up